Second nature or true nature?

 We have learned to behave in ways that have become ‘second nature’ to us.
 But ‘second nature’ is rarely our true nature.
 A lack of self belief, self worth & self esteem come from the inner conflict developed as children when, for totally understandable reasons, we learned to tear ourselves loose from our true nature in order to be acceptable & cared for.
 We learned to sacrifice our authentic self in order to form attachments to our primary care givers.

 Of course, we needed to do this to survive.
 We are, after all, the most dependent creatures for the greatest length of time of any mammals on the planet.
-What this ‘trade off’ did and continues to do, however, is set up a fundamental mistrust of ourselves because the
+What this ‘trade off’ did and continues to do, however, is set up a fundamental mistrust of ourselves because the self that we believe in is a false, adapted self that our true nature cannot trust.

 Choosing a Different Path

 In order to correct this ‘off-course path’, the more helpful path to tread is to express love for our true nature, our authentic self.
 One great way to do this is to express appreciation and gratitude.
 Giving thanks for what we do, for everyone and everything in our lives allows, I believe, the unarguable truth of us to emerge and grow feeding belief, trust, safety and respect in ourselves.
+Yes, even the situations and people that you may find it difficult, even impossible to feel appreciation and gratitude for.

 An example from my own life